tarasowski/javascript-pocketguide/weird-parts/001_this-keyword.md

 )
 ```

-### Because the function invocation has the biggest impact on `this`, from now on do not ask yoursefl: `where is this takes from`but do as yourself: `How is the function invoked?` For an arrow function ask yourself: `What is `this` where the arrow function is defined?`
+### Because the function invocation has the biggest impact on `this`, from now on do not ask yourself:
+* For regular functions ask yourself: `How is the function invoked?`
+* For an arrow function ask yourself: Where the arrow function is defined?